UX design in knitting patterns

 I’ll give a few personal examples of things that have annoyed me when knitting patterns.

-Important instructions in places that don’t make sense.
-I have ADHD, I’m not gonna read the full pattern in advance.
-Recently I was knitting a pattern and it gave the instructions, said to repeat them to a specified number of inches (this was basically knitting most of the rest of the pattern), and THEN it gave a note on something that was supposed to be happening during those repeated rows.
+Recently I was knitting a pattern and it gave the instructions, said to repeat them to a specified number of inches, and THEN it gave a note on something that was supposed to be happening during those repeated rows.

-One pattern had details on what size the sample was and the ease on the body, and that was in the yarn section.
+Another pattern had details on what size and ease the sample showed in the yarn section.
 Where do I want to know that information?
 In the sizing section where I’m actually picking out my size!

 These are just a few of the examples that have annoyed me, but there are so many more to choose from.
-Part of my role as a tech editor is to help you work through some of these issues, but my goal here is to help you get there on your own before it’s my turn to look at the pattern.
+Part of my role as a tech editor is to help you work through some of these issues, but my goal with this blog post is to help you get there on your own before it’s my turn to look at the pattern.

 Let’s go back to UX designers.
 According to Coursera, these are the tasks and responsibilities of a UX designers: